CivicActions/nebula/ProcessJournal.md

 Had a Style Guide meeting to discuss style guide.
 Intellectual property got in the way of using an extant style guide.
 We decided to copy as much styling as possible from 18F, and work into a tiny style guide to improve the styling.

+9:00 Central

+A story comes out of QA for not sorting things correctly when multiple drugs.
+It is fixed and put back in QA.